sayden/titan-gremlin/README.md

 storage.hostname=192.168.99.100
 ```

-Then start the gremlin server by doing `bin/gremlin.sh` and run the following commands:
+Then start the gremlin server by doing `bin/gremlin.sh` and run the following commands inside the Gremlin console:

 ```
 gremlin> graph = TitanFactory.open('/Users/elubow/tmp/local-gremlin.properties')